NormanLo4319/Web_Scraping_Fundamentals/README.md

 # Web Scraping Fundamentals
-This repository introduces the fundamental cencept of web scraping and different web-scraping packages in Python.
+This repository introduces the fundamental cencept of web scraping and practice using different web-scraping packages in Python.

 ## Section 1: Web Scraping Basics
 1. Request and Parsing